 - Rice: Cook the rice before you get started with step 3 (the filling) below.
 Make sure that you measure the rice after it has been cooked.
 The amount of cooked rice that uncooked rice yields depends on the type, but it usually doubles in size.
 So cook about 3/4 cup of rice to yield the 1 and 1/2 cups needed for this recipe.
 Any of your favorite rice works such as white rice, brown rice, basmati rice, jasmine rice, wild rice, or even quinoa.
 We usually use a brown rice/quinoa blend.

-Meat-free version?
-We’ve tested this exact recipe with chick peas and black beans.
-See recipe note below.
+Yes.
+We’ve tested this exact recipe with chickpeas and black beans.
+See the detailed instructions for making the switch in the recipe Note below.

-Bake covered, remove from the oven, then top with cheese before returning to the oven.
+Bake covered, then top with cheese and return it to the oven for 5 more minutes.

 These sausage stuffed peppers combine garlic, sausage, herbs, cheese, and rice to make a hearty, mega flavorful, and conveniently portioned dish.
 Feel free to use your favorite sausage, cheese, herbs, and rice.
 Review recipe notes before beginning.